-RSU Senate was elected at the Constitutional Assembly on 30 October 2018.
+The new RSU Senate was elected at the Constitutional Assembly on 23 September 2021.
+Its first working session took place on 12 October 2021.

 Convent of Councillors